InitialDLab/Simba/README.md

 ===========================================
 Simba is a distributed in-memory spatial analytics engine based on Apache Spark.
 It extends the Spark SQL engine across the system stack to support rich spatial queries and analytics through both SQL and the DataFrame API.
 Besides, Simba introduces native indexing support over RDDs in order to develop efficient spatial operators.
 It also extends Spark SQL's query optimizer with spatial-aware and cost-based optimizations to make the best use of existing indexes and statistics.

+Simba is open sourced under Apache License 2.0.
+Currently, it is developed based on Spark 1.6.0.
+For recent updates and further information, please refer to [Simba's homepage](http://www.cs.utah.edu/~dongx/simba).

 Features
 --------------
 + Expressive **SQL and DataFrame query interface** fully *compatible with original Spark SQL operators*.